Efficient Generation of Multi-partite Entanglement between Non-local Superconducting Qubits using Classical Feedback: GHZ State Preparation

 \section{GHZ State Preparation}

-The first task we demonstrate here is the preparation of a GHZ state between non-nearest neighbor qubits in constant depth.
+The first task we demonstrate is the preparation of a GHZ state between non-nearest neighbor qubits in constant depth.
 GHZ states are highly entangled states that play an important role in quantum foundations \cite{greenberger1989going, mermin1990quantum, caves2002unknown}, quantum metrology \cite{eldredge2018optimal}, and fault-tolerant quantum computation \cite{Shor1996}.
 To prepare an $n$-qubit GHZ state with one- and two-qubit gates requires at least $\mathcal{O}(\log n)$ circuit depth even with all-to-all connectivity \cite{watts_exponential_2019}.
-However, if we are allowed to perform mid-circuit measurements and perform gate operations on the unmeasured qubits based on the classical outcomes, the depth can be reduced to constant regardless of the size of the GHZ state.
+However, if we are allowed to perform MCMs and implement gate operations on the unmeasured qubits based on the classical outcomes, the depth can be reduced to constant regardless of the size of the GHZ state.
 The idea for constant depth GHZ state preparation can be easily understood via the stabilizer formalism.
 The GHZ state $\ket{\mathrm{GHZ}}=\frac{1}{\sqrt{2}}(\ket{0}^{\otimes n} + \ket{1}^{\otimes n})$ is the eigenstate for a set of stabilizer generators $\langle X_1X_2\dots X_n, Z_1Z_2, \dots, Z_j Z_{j+1}, \dots, Z_{n-1}Z_n\rangle$ with eigenvalue $+1$.
 Therefore, one can initialize all data qubits in $\ket{+}^{\otimes n}$ state and use ancillae qubits in the middle of two data qubits to measure $ZZ$ type stabilizers in parallel.
 If all the measurement outcomes are $+1$, then the state among those data qubits should be in the standard form of the GHZ state, provided that there is no readout error.
-On the other hand, if some of the measurement outcomes are $-1$, this indicates that there exist some ``domain walls'' between adjacent data qubits and therefore we need an extra layer of single-qubit $X$ gates acting on certain qubits to recover the standard GHZ state.
+On the other hand, if some of the measurement outcomes are $-1$, this indicates that there exist some domain walls \footnote{The term domain wall here indicates the location between two sequences of qubits with different parities (qubits in each of the two sequences have the same parity)} between adjacent data qubits and therefore we need an extra layer of single-qubit $X$ gates acting on certain qubits to recover the standard GHZ state.
 While this protocol has already been demonstrated in trapped ions \cite{moses2023race}, cold atoms \cite{bluvstein2024logical}, and superconducting qubits \cite{baumer2023efficient}, we similarly show it here as it not only serves as the backbone for other tasks like the constant-depth fan-out gate implementation, but also provides one figure of merit to benchmark the performance of measurement- and teleportation-based protocols in our platform.